KATE MORRISON | Partner

 Jacqui is a management consultant who has held senior roles with advisory firms in Australia and internationally.
 She has designed and implemented a diverse range of programs for public and private sector clients including.
 Lego, Cathay Pacific, Indian Railways, Carlsberg Tetley, Royal Bank of Scotland, JP Morgan, Compaq, Hewlett Packard and Local, State and Federal Government organisations.
 Jacqui’s strengths lie in assisting leadership teams to break down and solve complex business challenges and engage their teams in implementing those solutions.
 She now works with clients to build innovation capability and align that capability to the strategic priorities and performance of the organisation.

 Jacqui’s qualifications include a Bachelor of Commerce (BCom), Accounting and Finance, Graduate of the Australian Institute of Company Directors (GAICD) and a Trustee of Committee for Economic Development of Australia (CEDA).
 Jacqui held a Certified Practicing Accountant (CPA) qualification for 12 years.
-She is also an Advisory Board Member with a social enterprise and an Independent Board Member of Building Queensland.

 Amanda Mead | Innovation Consultant